jsphpndr/resource-bahamas/README.md

 ## Podcasts
 ### In The Industry
-* [Shop Talk Show](https://shoptalkshow.com) - A Tasty Treats Podcast for Web Developers.
+* [Shop Talk Show](https://shoptalkshow.com) - A weekly podcast about just building websites from Dave Rupert and Chris Coyier.
-* [Syntax](https://syntax.fm) - A weekly podcast about just building websites from Dave Rupert and Chris Coyier.
+* [Syntax](https://syntax.fm) - A Tasty Treats Podcast for Web Developers.

 ### Developer Stories
-* [CodeNewbie](https://www.codenewbie.org/podcast) - Stories from people on their coding journey
+* [CodeNewbie](https://www.codenewbie.org/podcast) - Stories from people on their coding journey.

 ## Web Hosting
 #### [Vercel](https://vercel.com/)